THE McKINNEY-VENTO ASSISTANCE ACT

 • lack a fixed, regular, and adequate nighttime residence;

-• live in an abandoned building, parked car, or other facility unfit for human habitation;
+• live in an abandoned building, parked car, or another facility unfit for human habitation;

 • are abandoned in hospitals;